 “If you are a coffee drinker, the best option is a reusable container.
 But if that’s not an option, a recyclable paper bag is best,” says Amanda Pratt of Rumpke.

 On its website San Jose Recycles, the City of San Jose offers a recommendation to reduce packaging waste.
 “Instead of buying single bags of coffee, buy coffee beans from the bulk section of your supermarket.
 Bring an empty coffee bag or jar into the store for your coffee instead of using a brand new container every time.”

 If you buy beans from bulk bins, ask your grocer if using your own jar or pouch is allowed.

 These TerraCycle programs offer recycling opportunities for empty coffee packaging that is not usually accepted with household recycling.

 Dunkin’ and TerraCycle established a free recycling program for eligible Dunkin’-brand coffee bags.
 If you want to participate, you need to establish a TerraCycle account and enroll online.
 When you’ve filled a box with Dunkin’ bags, print out a free UPS shipping label and ship off your empties.

 “We encourage you to ship when your box is full to minimize the transportation carbon footprint for this program,” the TerraCycle website states.

-Don Francisco’s Coffee Family Reserve bags from F. Gaviña & Sons are also eligible for free recycling with TerraCycle.
+Don Francisco’s coffee bags from F. Gaviña & Sons are also eligible for free recycling with TerraCycle.
 In addition to the empty bags, the TerraCycle partnership program also accepts:

 Learn more about the free program online.